 Douglas County Master Gardeners provide useful information to help your gardening efforts all year long.
 Through the Douglas County Extension Office, trained volunteers are available to answer horticulture questions about vegetable gardening, flowers, trees, shrubs, lawns, pruning, watering, plant disease and diagnosis, insect problems, composting, and environmental concerns.

-Monday through Friday.
+Monday and Friday, 9:00am to Noon only on Tuesday through Thursday.
 You can call 720-733-6935 or email them at email@example.com or please feel free to stop by the office!

 Colorado State University is constantly coming out with new and innovative information to help homeowners in Douglas County be successful in their horticultural endeavors.
 These publications provide information on topics ranging from gardening basics to flower to fruits and vegetables, trees and shrubs, yard care, and insects.